Skip to content

 print("Get closest gaze for scene frames")

-closest_gaze_to_scene = recording.gaze.sample(recording.scene.ts)
+closest_gaze_to_scene = recording.gaze.sample(recording.scene.time)

 print(closest_gaze_to_scene)